PIANO REDUCTION NOW AVAILABLE

 The intererior three movements to this work, "HOUSE," "DUBSTEP," and "BREAKBEAT," are named after modern popular dance beats that I have "requisitioned" for the purposes of this work.
 It is important that an audience know that I do not intend them to be authentic representations of their original form!
 These are stylizations and interpretations, placed within a setting where, if one is not greatly careful, such things can become sterile, cheezy, and otherwise undesireable.
 I belive (for the most part) I was able to avoid such pitfalls, but only by taking some liberties with the forms and structures of the electronic beats.
 The outer two movements, "recitation and improvisation" and "abschied" are actually the slow, emotional movements, creating a more traditionally symphonic gateway into the explorations of popular music.

-This work was completed in September 2011, at the beginning of my third year of studies at the University of Puget Sound, under the advising of Dr. Robert Hutchinson, my composition professor at the school.
+This work was completed in September 2011, at the beginning of my third year of studies at the University of Puget Sound.
 It was then revised in Fall of 2014 and performed in this new version in January 2015.
-A complete performance of the work runs close to 30 minutes.
+Further revisions were included in the preparation of the piano reduction in 2018.
+A complete performance of the work runs close to 35 minutes.